About Kim

 In building a therapeutic alliance, I attend to the vitality of our relationship, which comes first and foremost.

-Trauma is often rooted in the systematic oppression that pervades our social fabric.
+• Trauma is often rooted in the systemic oppression that pervades our social fabric.
 I bring cultural humility and social justice values to my practice.
 I also bring a Health at Every Size (HAES) mindset to my work with disordered eating.

-I pay careful attention to how my various identities impacts my work and my day-to-day life.
+I pay careful attention to how my various identities impact my work and day-to-day life.”

-I support clients as they examine their own identities within a larger historic and social context.
+I support clients as they examine their own identities within a larger historical and social context.